Itachi Uchiha: In Naruto

-After a long battle, Itachi is pushed to use Izanami to trap Kabuto in an eternal time-loop in his own mind, to have him break his jutsu.
+After a long battle, Itachi is pushed to use Izanami to trap Kabuto in an eternal time-loop in his own mind to have him release his jutsu.
 His soul beginning to fade, Itachi uses his Sharingan to project his memories to Sasuke to reveal the full story of the events leading to the Uchiha Clan Massacre.
 Telling his brother that he does not have to forgive him, Itachi tells Sasuke that he will always love him, no matter what choice he makes from then on.
 With his brother's parting words, and accepting defeat after his final battle with Naruto, Sasuke renounces destroying the village and devotes himself to protecting it, fulfilling Itachi's wish for his younger brother.
-Sasuke even adopts Itachi's habit of poking on the forehead as a sign of affection, which Sasuke does with his wife Sakura and their daughter Sarada Uchiha.
+Sasuke even adopts Itachi's habit of poking the forehead as a sign of affection, which Sasuke does with his wife Sakura and their daughter Sarada Uchiha.

 In other media

 Itachi is present in the sixth Naruto: Shippuden movie, Road to Ninja, where he leads an alternate-universe Akatsuki to help Naruto.
 He has a brief cameo in one of the original video animations, and is a playable character in nearly all Naruto video games, including the Clash of Ninja series and the Ultimate Ninja series.
 In some games, he utilizes variations of his techniques not seen in the anime or manga.
 Several merchandise items based on Itachi have been released, including key chains, plush dolls, and figurines.